Iran war disrupts the circuit board supply chain, raises costs for tech firms - Finance news and analysis from Global Banking & Finance Review

 Copper accounts for around 60% of total raw material costs in PCB manufacturing, according to Victory Giant Technology, a major Chinese PCB supplier for Nvidia.
 The Chinese firm warned earlier this month that the Middle East conflict could push up prices for key materials including resin and copper.

-Cost Implications for High-End PCBs
+Cost implications for advanced PCBs

 Multi-layer PCBs can cost around 1,394 yuan ($204) per square metre, with higher-end models for AI servers costing around 13,475 yuan, according to Victory Giant.

-(Reporting by Che Pan, Liam Mo, and Hyunjoo jin, additional reporting by Wen-Yee Lee; Editing by Miyoung Kim and Lincoln Feast.)
+(Reporting by Che Pan, Liam Mo, and Hyunjoo jin, additional reporting by Wen-Yee Lee; Editing by Miyoung Kim and Lincoln Feast)

 Key Takeaways